keiziapurba/Health-Insurance-Cross-Sell-Prediction/README.md

  3. Response - Vehicle Age (0.22)
  4. Response - Policy Sales Channel (0.14)
  5. Response - Age (0.11)
 - There is an interesting correlation between Response and Vehicle Damage feature.
-We will do One Hot Encoding on these features, which is expected to produce performance that matches expectations.
+We will do Feature Encoding on these features, which is expected to produce performance that matches expectations.

 ### **- Insight**
 - Existing customers (Previously Insured) who already have vehicle insurance are 174628 customers.
 Customers who do not have vehicle insurance and are interested in having vehicle insurance are 46552 customers.